-This Information Paper presents a view of land-based tourism, and the development of facilities in support of land-based tourism, from IAATO's perspective.
+This Information Paper presents a view of land-based tourism and the development of land-based facilities from IAATO's perspective.
 IAATO's view of land-based tourism is underpinned by two key facts:

 - Members of IAATO subscribe to the principle that their planned activities will have no more than a minor or transitory impact on the Antarctic environment.
 (IAATO Bylaws Article II, Section E.) This powerful statement has guided IAATO since inception and was included in the Bylaws in 2004 to make clear IAATO's position on this matter. - 2) IAATO supports land-based tourism provided it is conducted in a professional, competent and best-practice fashion and conforms to requirements under the Environmental Protocol.